webplatform/docs/apis/audio-video/TextTrackCueList/getCueById/index.md

 {{Page_Title}}
 {{Flags
-|State=Almost Ready
+|State=Ready to Use
-|Editorial notes=Needs example
+|Editorial notes=
 |Checked_Out=No
 |High-level issues=Needs Review
 |Content=Compatibility Incomplete
 }}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
-{{Summary_Section|Returns the first text track cue (in text track cue order) with text track cue identifier ''id''.
-Returns null if none of the cues have the given identifier or if the argument is the empty string.}}
+{{Summary_Section|Returns the first text track cue object (in text track cue order) with text track cue identifier matching ''id''.
+Returns null if no cue has the given identifier or if the "id" argument is the empty string.}}
 {{API_Object_Method
 |Parameters={{Method Parameter
 |Index=0